nextml-code/deepinspection-python/README.md

     pass
 ```

-_The customer identifier should match with the website url `https://customer-identifier.track.deepinspection.io/`._
+_The customer id should match with the website url `https://customer-id.track.deepinspection.io/`._

 exports